 CAN Bus vs RS232: Which Communication Protocol Is Best for Vehicle Telematics Systems?

 Modern fleet and logistics systems rely heavily on reliable in-vehicle communication.
-Among various protocols, CAN Bus and RS232 are widely used—but they serve very different roles.
-Understanding how they differ is essential when designing or selecting a vehicle-mounted terminal.
+Understanding how CAN Bus and RS232 serve different roles is essential when designing or selecting a vehicle-mounted terminal — especially as telematics demands grow and legacy peripherals still need support.

 ✓ Designed for vehicles (ECU, engine, ABS, transmission)